-Pre-pharmacy programs differ by college and university, but most programs require classes in general chemistry, organic chemistry, chemistry laboratory classes, biology, statistics, physiology, microbiology, physics and economics.
-In addition to these classes, the student will likely be taking typical courses associated with a bachelor's degree, such as English, history and art electives.
+Pre-pharmacy programs differ by college and university, but most programs require classes in general chemistry, organic chemistry, chemistry laboratory classes, biology, statistics, physiology, microbiology, physics, and economics.
+In addition to these classes, the student will likely be taking general education courses associated with a bachelor's degree program, such as English, history, and electives.

 These programs are designed for future pharmacists, and students typically cannot enter them before their junior year of college.
 The Pharm.D. program should not be confused with a Doctor of Philosophy (Ph.D.) in Pharmacy, which is meant for students who aspire to work as researchers and professors at the university level.
 Pharm.D. programs prepare students for careers as pharmacists.

-The courses in Pharm.D. programs are designed around the sciences, math and aspects of drug therapy, which will be required knowledge for working as a pharmacist.
-Other topics of study may include physiology, medicinal chemistry, pharmaceutical sciences, biochemistry and pharmacy.
+The courses in Pharm.D. programs are designed around the sciences, math, and aspects of drug therapy, which will be required knowledge for working as a pharmacist.
+Other topics of study may include ethics and pharmacy law, cardiovascular pharmacology, physiology, and pharmacy administration.

 During the pharmacy student's final year, he or she may be required to complete a series of rotations at a pharmacy and other healthcare facilities associated with his or her major.
 Some Pharm.D. graduates go on to residency and fellowship programs, as well.
 These are often required for those wishing to work in a clinical setting.